 6. Eat more plants.

 330 million acres of land are going towards animal agriculture, not to mention the trillions of gallons of water that are being funneled to them.
-While it’s not realistic that the whole world will go vegan, you can do your part for sustainability by eating more plants and less meat.
+While it’s not realistic that the whole world will go vegan, you can do your part for sustainability by eating more plants – particularly the most sustainable ones – and less meat.

 7. Eat a variety of plants.